Abundance of the chemical elements: Rare-earth elements

 "Rare" earth elements is a historical misnomer.
 The persistence of the term reflects unfamiliarity rather than true rarity.
 The more abundant rare earth elements are similarly concentrated in the crust compared to commonplace industrial metals such as chromium, nickel, copper, zinc, molybdenum, tin, tungsten, or lead.
-The two least abundant rare earth elements (thulium and lutetium) are nearly 200 times more common than gold.
+The two least abundant stable rare earth elements (thulium and lutetium) are nearly 200 times more common than gold.
 However, in contrast to the ordinary base and precious metals, rare earth elements have very little tendency to become concentrated in exploitable ore deposits.
 Consequently, most of the world's supply of rare earth elements comes from only a handful of sources.
 Furthermore, the rare earth metals are all quite chemically similar to each other, and they are thus quite difficult to separate into quantities of the pure elements.

 Differences in abundances of individual rare earth elements in the upper continental crust of the Earth represent the superposition of two effects, one nuclear and one geochemical.
 First, the rare earth elements with even atomic numbers (58Ce, 60Nd, ...) have greater cosmic and terrestrial abundances than the adjacent rare earth elements with odd atomic numbers (57La, 59Pr, ...).
 Second, the lighter rare earth elements are more incompatible (because they have larger ionic radii) and therefore more strongly concentrated in the continental crust than the heavier rare earth elements.
 In most rare earth ore deposits, the first four rare earth elements – lanthanum, cerium, praseodymium, and neodymium – constitute 80% to 99% of the total amount of rare earth metal that can be found in the ore.